Fede2782/oneCompleter-Legacy/README.md

 - ❓️ Styles feature in Photo Editor
 - ❓️ Tablet as Second screen

 Feel free to contribute if you have some ideas or ways to enable or add these features.

+Big files are stored here: https://gitlab.com/Fede2782/onecompleter-files/

 If you want to test new builds immediatly you can download artifacts from Github actions.